unripelo/hi-welcome/README.md

 # about hi-welcome
-making a site abput my whereabouts and shi
+making a site about my whereabouts and shi

-# note
-whatever this is